ANN-MARIA-TOMICHAN/EventHub/README.md

-# Resource Scheduler Suite
+# EventHub

-**Resource Scheduler Suite** is a full-stack web application designed to streamline the booking and management of shared resources (like rooms, labs, or equipment) within an organization or campus.
+**EventHub** is a full-stack web application designed to streamline the booking and management of shared resources (like rooms, labs, or equipment) within an organization or campus.

 Built with **React.js**, **TypeScript**, and **Tailwind CSS**, the app delivers a modern, responsive, and intuitive interface.
 It leverages **Supabase** for backend services such as authentication, database management (**PostgreSQL**), and file storage, ensuring scalability and real-time data handling.